Icaro (manga): Development and release

-The series was published in 1997 in Morning magazine by Kodansha in Japan.
-It was also published by Bijutsu Shuppansha in an anthology in 2000.
+The manga was unpopular with readers at the time.
+Kurihara was succeeded in his chief editorial role by Tamotsu Kutomi, whose new magazine policies forced Icaro to be canceled after only one volume's worth of content was made.
+Its chapters were collected and published in one volume by Bijutsu Shuppansha on November 30, 2000, three years after its initial serialization.
 A translation into French, as well as Italian and Polish, was published by Kana.
 An English version was published by Simon & Schuster.
 The German translation of the manga was published in 2016 by Schreiber & Leser in a single volume.